The grand object of Masonry is to promote the happiness of the human race

 DID YOU KNOW?

-The Brighton District Lodge No 37 being the direct descendant of the Lowry Lodge is among Australia's oldest and longest-lasting Freemason Lodges.
+The Brighton District Lodge No 37 being the direct descendant of the Lowry Lodge is among Melbourne (and Australia's) oldest and longest-lasting Freemason Lodges.